Erick Hawkins: Early life

 Frederick Hawkins was born in Trinidad, Colorado, on April 23, 1909.
-He majored in Greek civilization at Harvard University, graduating in 1930.
+He majored in Greek civilization at Harvard University, graduating in 1932 (although Class of 1930).
 A performance by the German dancers Harald Kreutzberg and Yvonne Georgi so impressed him that he went to Austria to study dance with the former.
 Later, he studied at the School of American Ballet.

 Career

-Soon he was dancing with George Balanchine's American Ballet.
+Soon, he was dancing with George Balanchine's American Ballet.
 In 1937, he choreographed his first dance, Show Piece, which was performed by Ballet Caravan.
 The next year, Hawkins was the first man to dance with the company of the famous modern dancer and choreographer Martha Graham.
 In 1939, he officially joined her troupe, dancing male lead in a number of her works, including Appalachian Spring in 1944.
 They married in 1948.
 He left her troupe in 1951 to found his own, and they divorced in 1954.

-Not long afterwards, he met and began working alongside the experimental composer Lucia Dlugoszewski.
-They married and remained together for the rest of his life.
+In 1951 he began working alongside the experimental composer Lucia Dlugoszewski, whom he married in 1962.
+They remained together for the rest of his life.

 After leaving the Graham Company, Hawkins' work developed in a quite different direction.
 He moved away from esthetic visions based on realistic psychology, sociopolitical themes, storylines or musical portrayals, towards one inspired by ritual and mysticism that called upon dancers' kinesthetic responses to celebrate human, animal and other natural phenonmema.
 Major influences included Native-American dance rituals and folklore, Japanese esthetics and Zen, and various schools of dance, theater and philosophical thought from around the world, including East Asian and Ancient Greek classics.
 In some ways, he took dance in a similar direction that abstract painters were taking art, though he disliked the label 'abstract'.

 In a personal quest for dance safety, Hawkins set out to integrate anatomic principles with dance.
 He developed an innovative approach to dance technique based on the movement principles of kinesiology and anatomic study, thereby also creating a bridge to later somatic practices.
 He advocated familiarity with ideokinesis (as well as other somatic approaches to training) and the acquisition of what he termed a 'thinkfeel' sensory awareness of the body and its movement.

 In contrast to the intense contractions and shaped positions typical of the Graham technique, Hawkins favored muscular release and free-flowing patterns of movement in a pursuit of effortless movement and seamless transitions.
 He famously stated “The body is a clear place.”
 Overall, his dance technique may be seen to combine kinesiology, modern dance (including Graham technique) and a particular idea of beauty.

 Hawkins championed contemporary composers, and insisted on performing to live music.
 The Erick Hawkins Dance Company toured with the Hawkins Theatre Orchestra, an ensemble of seven or more instrumentalists plus conductor.
 In addition to his wife, Dlugoszewski, prominent composers of the time with whom he worked included Henry Cowell, David Diamond, Ross Lee Finney, Lou Harrison, Alan Hovhaness, Wallingford Riegger, Toru Takemitsu and Virgil Thomson.
 Collaborating visual artists include Isamu Noguchi, Ralph Dorazio, Barbara Morgan, Helen Frankenthaler, and Robert Motherwell.